An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law

-We note that our $\gamma$ value in $W_{VI}$ is slightly weaker than other estimates from the literature, although they are consistent within the error bars.
-While the optical photometry for LMC and SMC Cepheids is in the same system (OGLE-IV) and their comparison produces a stronger $\gamma$ term, apparent $V$ and $I$ magnitudes for Galactic Cepheids are taken from \citet{Berdnikov2008}, a compilation of disparate observations made with various instruments, and a larger-than-budgeted zeropoint difference may explain this difference.
-Additionally, using HST photometry in $F555W$ and $F814W$ \citep{Riess2019, Riess2021} in place of $V$ and $I$ respectively returns a steeper metallicity effect of about $-0.2 \, \rm mag/dex$, closer to the value from the literature (although it does not include the SMC sample for which there is no HST photometry available).

-Finally, in the $W_H$ Wesenheit index based on pure HST photometry of Milky Way and LMC Cepheids, we obtain a metallicity effect of $-0.291 \pm 0.075 \, \rm mag/dex$, in agreement with the value of $-0.217 \pm 0.046 \, \rm mag/dex$ derived by the SH0ES team from a broader range of data from the MW, LMC, SMC, NGC 4258 and gradients in SN Ia hosts \citep{Riess2022}.

-We tested the hypothesis of a common slope in the three galaxies by fixing the slope to that of the SMC sample instead of that of the LMC one: we obtained similar $\gamma$ values at the $0.4 \sigma$ level or better, confirming the validity of our hypothesis. \\
+We tested the hypothesis of a common slope in the three galaxies by fixing the slope to that of the SMC instead of that of the LMC: we obtained similar $\gamma$ values at the $0.8 \sigma$ level or better, confirming the validity of our hypothesis. \\